Los Angeles Trade Tech College

-This project provided accessibility features in the building interiors and in the path of travel.
-The added features allowed for equal physical access for students, personnel, and visitors.
+The project provided accessibility features in the building interiors and in the path of travel allowing equal physical access for students, personnel, and visitors.
 Equal accessibility enabled students to fully participate in college programs, services, and activities.
-Also Included were grading plans, sewer, a Storm Water Pollution Prevention Plan (SWPPP), domestic water, and fire water plans as well as off-site public improvements that required review and permitting by the City of Los Angeles Department of Transportation (DOT), Department of Education (DOE), and Department of Water and Power (DWP).Back to Service
+As part of the project, Cannon prepared grading, sewer, domestic water, and fire water plans, as well as a storm water pollution prevention plan, and off-site public improvements.
+The project required approval through the City of Los Angeles’ Bureau of Engineering and the Bureau of Sanitation, as well as review and permitting by the City of Los Angeles Department of Transportation, Department of Education, and Department of Water and Power.

 Los Angeles, California

 - Pedestrian / ADA Improvements